Nanaimo—Alberni: Geography

 The present district includes Lasqueti Island, the Regional District of Alberni-Clayoquot, and all of the Regional District of Nanaimo except the extreme southeastern part, including but the extreme northern part of Nanaimo.
 The southern part of Nanaimo is part of the Nanaimo—Cowichan electoral district.

 History

 This electoral district was originally created in 1976 from parts of Comox—Alberni and Nanaimo—Cowichan—The Islands ridings.

 It was abolished in 1987 when it was redistributed into Comox—Alberni and Nanaimo—Cowichan.

-It was re-created in 1996 from those two ridings.
+It was then re-created in 1996 from those two ridings.

 The 2012 electoral redistribution will see this riding dissolved into the new ridings of Courtenay—Alberni and Nanaimo—Ladysmith for the 2015 election.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament: